SellaRafaeli/giving_profiles/README.md

 - exporting data
 - more design touches?
 I can try to get a UI designer myself
 - donations: add privacy level per all organizations (plus tabs for "by donation" and "by organization").
 And make 'non-private' also in 'blue' (match the colors)

-- feed columns: make our donations list look like FB page; orgs page - remove the header.
-Make a 'fixed' header for 'donations in your network' that kind of looks like facebook's.

 - fix 'fb refresh' bug
 - contact us, about us, privacy